iHaveBecomeDeath/binary-arduino-clock/README.md

 Requirements:
 - Arduino
 - [Timer1 library](http://playground.arduino.cc/Code/Timer1)
-- 10 LEDs
-- a button or two
-- LCD display
+- 11 little LEDs (12 if you want a light for seconds passing as well)
 - lots of little cables
-- preferrably a breadboard or such
+- preferrably a breadboard

+Future modifications include RTC module and buttons for settings, possibly an LCD display for human readable time.
+Using the timer library NTP support should be doable, or 433mhz setting of time, if other requirements are fulfilled.